MohammadJRanjbar/Machine-Learning-course/README.md

 ## Table of Contents

 Please find below a brief overview of the contents of this repository:
-1. `HW1/`: this directory contain code for Assignment 1, which focused on Bayes.
-The assignment includes code for implementing Naive Bayes without using any external libraries.
+1. `HW1/`: This directory contain code for Assignment 1, which focused on Bayes.
+The assignment includes code for implementing Naive Bayes without using any libraries.
-2. `HW2/`:
+2. `HW2/`: This directory contain code for Assignment 2, which focused on Regression.
+The assignment includes code for implementing Naive Bayes without using any libraries.
 3. `HW3/`:
 4. `HW4/`:
 5. `HW5/`: